blogmywiki/microbit-video/README.md

 ## What you need to try it out
 - A V1 micro:bit, USB lead and battery pack
-- A 680 ohm resistor
+- A 680 ohm resistor (and possibly a 1k resistor - see below)
 - Some crocodile clip leads
 - A phono / RCA plug with bare wires
 - A TV that can show a composite NTSC video signal.
 A cheap TV I bought in the UK was fine.